zacharyLYH/OpenABAC/README.md

 #### `DELETE /api/abac/user/deleteUser/:applicationUserId`

 -   At the time of deletion, the `User` can't have any `Policy` attached.
--   Params:
-    -   `applicationUserId` is the unique id from your app of this user
 -   Returns:
     -   `success`: boolean.
 Indication of successful update of the user.
     -   `data`: string.
 If this endpoint suceeds, the `applicationUserId` is returned here.